A cheerful family playing at the beach under the bright sun

 There are a few reasons you may want to raise your credit limit, like:

-• If you plan on using your credit cards to fund a large purchase
+• If you plan on using your credit cards to fund a large purchase.

-• If you anticipate making more purchases than usual within a certain period, such as a vacation
+• If you anticipate making more purchases than usual within a certain period, such as a vacation.

-• If you want to reduce your credit utilization ratio
+• If you want to reduce your credit utilization ratio.

 If you use your increased credit line responsibly, you could increase your purchasing power, leading to better credit card offers, lower interest rates, and new financial opportunities.
+If you have more purchasing power on a credit card that offers rewards, you may be able to increase the amount of rewards you can earn.

 Drawbacks to requesting a credit limit increase

-In some cases, having a higher credit limit could do more harm than good, for example:
+In some cases, having a higher credit limit could do more harm than good.
+For example:

 • If an increased credit limit tempts you to overspend, you could end up with credit card debt.